Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Discussion

 Neural networks function by learning the average trends in the target distribution but they struggle to capture absolute patterns in the data (see, e.g., \citealt{li2017diffusion} for a detailed discussion).
 That is, our deep convolutional WGAN is clearly able to detect trends in the pixel-to-pixel variations of the smoothed density contrast, but it is not reliably capturing the absolute highs and lows.
-This effect can be seen in Figures \ref{fig:r_re}c) and \ref{fig:large_voids_r_re}c), where the WGAN images produce significantly fewer voids with central density constrast $\sim -1$ than do the simulated images.
-The failure of the WGAN to reliably capture the absolute highs and lows of the smoothed density contrast also explains the systematic offsets between the distribution of mean interior density contrast for the generated and simulated images in Figures \ref{fig:r_re}d) and \ref{fig:large_voids_r_re}d).
+The effect of this on void properties manifests in Figures \ref{fig:r_re}c) and \ref{fig:large_voids_r_re}c), where the images yield significantly fewer voids with central density constrast $\sim -1$ than do the simulated images.
+The inability of the WGAN to reliably capture the absolute highs and lows of the smoothed density contrast also explains the systematic offsets between the distribution of mean interior density contrast for the generated and simulated images in Figures \ref{fig:r_re}d) and \ref{fig:large_voids_r_re}d).

-GANS present an opportunity to investigate the distribution of large-scale structure on Gpc-scales across multiple epochs of the universe without the need for computationally-expensive Gpc-scale N-body simulations.
-In order for GANs to become a truly viable alternative to simulations, they need to be able to fully reproduce the structure that is seen in typical N-body simulations.
-While our WGAN produced voids with properties that were in broad general agreement with the properties of voids in N-body simulations, the systematic differences between the populations are an indication that improvements in the WGAN approach are still necessary.
+GANs present an opportunity to investigate the distribution of the largest structures in Gpc-scale simulations without the need for as many computationally expensive Gpc-scale N-body simulations as would otherwise be necessary.
+In order for GANs to become a truly viable alternative to simulations, however, they need to be able to fully reproduce the structure that is seen in typical N-body simulations, including the frequency and properties of voids.
+Because of this, void statistics are a natural higher-order test of the validity of GAN-generated maps of large-scale.